pantheon-systems/documentation/source/_docs/guides/build-tools/07-custom-theme.md

             css/main.css: {}" > web/themes/custom/amazing_theme/amazing_theme.libraries.yml</code></pre></figure>
     </div>

 9. Create a new `css` directory for your custom theme along with a new file named `main.css` inside it.
-To test that your theme is working, add some very obvious styling such as an orange border around the content region, shown in the example shell `$` command below:
+To test that your theme is working, add some very obvious styling such as an orange border around the content region:

     <div class="copy-snippet">
       <button class="btn btn-default btn-clippy" data-clipboard-target="#create-css-file">Copy</button>